dariobauer/dariobauer/README.md

 ### Kia ora, I'm Dario 👋🏻

-I'm a senior structural engineer 👷🏻 working on large civil infrastructure projects 🏗️🚇 in New Zealand 🥝.
-I dabble with mostly Python 🐍 to automate and streamline structural design and project management processes 👨🏻‍💻.
+I'm a senior structural engineer working on large civil infrastructure projects in New Zealand 🥝.
+I dabble with mostly Python to automate and streamline structural design and project management processes.

-📫 You can reach out to me through [my website](https://dariobauer.net).